-It can be pretty frustrating when your iPhone doesn’t work properly, especially when it’s stuck in a boot loop, no matter during daily use or iOS 15 update.
-You may be not familiar with the term boot loop. it’s when your iPhone gets stuck during the bootup process and can’t load into your home screen.
+It can be pretty frustrating when your iPhone doesn’t work properly, especially when it's stuck in a boot loop, no matter during daily use or an iOS 16/15 update.
+You may not be familiar with the term iPhone boot loop. it’s when your iPhone gets stuck during the bootup process and can’t load into your home screen.

-It can be a pretty nasty error that makes your smartphone completely inoperative and leave you wondering what to do.
-So what causes a boot loop and how can you fix your iPhone so it’s usable once again?
+iPhone stuck in boot loop is a nasty error that makes your smartphone completely inoperative.
+So what causes the iPhone boot loop issue and how can you fix your iPhone so it’s usable once again?
 The leading causes and solutions are listed in this article, so keep reading and learn more.

 - 4. Update your iOS system to the latest version

 - 5. Reset all setting of your phone